Luis Paulino Siles

-Luis Paulino Siles Calderón (born December 13, 1941 in San José) is a Costa Rican lawyer, civil engineer and former association football referee.
+Luis Paulino Siles Calderón (born December 13, 1941) is a Costa Rican lawyer, civil engineer and former association football referee.
 He is known for officiating two matches (Brazil vs Scotland and Poland vs Belgium) in the 1982 FIFA World Cup.
 He also officiated at the 1980 and 1984 Summer Olympics.

 The Apertura tournament of the 2017–18 Liga FPD season was dedicated to him.